Author

 ACTION NEEDED

-Urge your members of Congress to reintroduce and pass the Commitment to Veteran Support and Outreach Act (H.R.
+Urge your Members of Congress to pass the Commitment to Veteran Support and Outreach Act (H.R.
 984/S.106), which would authorize federal funding to expand and strengthen County Veteran Service Officers (CVSOs).

 BACKGROUND

 The Commitment to Veteran Support and Outreach (CVSO) Act (H.R.
 984/S. 106) has been re-introduced in the 118th Congress by Reps.
 Mike Levin (D-Calif.), Chris Pappas (D-N.H.), Brad Finstad (R-Minn.) and Cathy McMorris Rodgers (R-Wash.) and Sens.
 Tammy Baldwin (D-Wis.) and Dan Sullivan (R-Alaska).
-The legislation would offer federal funding for CVSOs for the first time, authorizing annual award grants over five years to expand and support CVSOs or similar local entities.
-The VA would award competitive grants to CVSOs, through the states, to create, expand or support CVSOs or similar local entities, prioritizing areas with high rates of veteran suicide, Veteran Crisis Line referrals or CVSO shortages.
+The legislation would offer federal funding for CVSOs for the first time, authorizing award grants to expand and support CVSOs, Tribal VSOs or similar local government entities.
+The VA would award competitive grants to CVSOs, through the states, to create, expand or support CVSOs or similar local entities, prioritizing areas with high rates of veteran suicide, Veteran Crisis Line referrals or critical CVSO shortages.

 Under the bill, states would submit an application containing a detailed plan for the use of these funds, demonstrating that the dollars will supplement and not supplant current state or local funding.
 The legislation would also direct the VA Secretary to develop guidance for outcome measures to determine the effectiveness of the programs.
 Funding may also be used to hire new or additional CVSO and provide technical and accreditation training for existing staff to serve veterans more effectively.
 States without CVSOs would also benefit under this legislation, as it would allow the VA Secretary to partner with state, local or tribal entities to improve service delivery.
 NACo urges Congress to swiftly pass this bill, which will greatly increase access to the federal benefits our veterans deserve.